Integrating Video Wall Display, Operator Stations and KVM Control for a Complete Control Room AV Solution

 In the control room workflow, operators share, place and manage content on the video wall.

 The next step is to enable operators to operate remote computers and other systems with KVM (video-keyboard-mouse) control.
-RGB Spectrum’s new XtendPoint™ KVM-over-IP extenders add this capability to the operator stations to allow them to securely control and share remote systems across the room or even worldwide.
+RGB Spectrum’s new XtendPoint™ KVM-over-IP systems add this capability to the operator stations to allow them to securely control and share remote systems across the room or even worldwide.

 XtendPoint KVM-over-IP supports one-to-one, one-to-many, many-to-one, or many-to-many configurations.